sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 Let's test that the fields in the right pane can accurately extract data from a second document.
 To test a second bank statement:

 - Click the second example document in the left pane.
-Verify that the extracted fields updated:
+Verify that the extracted fields updated with new data.
+For example, verify that the `beginning_balance_all_accounts` field updated from `$61715.98` to `$181527.75` :

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_8.png)

-For supported fields, you can click the location icon to view the source of the extraction data:
+For supported fields, you can click the location icon to view the source location in the document for the extraction data:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_9.png)